 Trained with Michel Bras in Laguiole.

-His most recent in-house role was as executive Head Chef of Chamberlain’s of London, which he joined in November 2011, having held Premier Sous Chef position at Claridges, Executive Sous Chef at Mandarin Oriental and Executive Chef at The Westbury.
+Prior to this, Andrew held the role of executive Head Chef of Chamberlain’s of London, which he joined in November 2011, having held Premier Sous Chef position at Claridges, Executive Sous Chef at Mandarin Oriental and Executive Chef at The Westbury.

 Andrew’s vision for Chamberlain’s was to harness the unique combination of working hand in hand daily with prime seafood purveyors, parent company Chamberlain and Thelwell Ltd who source the finest produce from around the British Isles and create dishes that present Chamberlain’s customers with a year round gastronomic journey that enhances the very best of natures harvest and makes Chamberlain’s a destination for the finest of both seafood and game. www.Chamberlainsoflondon.com

 Andrew’s passion for sourcing only the very best was further honed during his time spent at 3 Michelin Star Michel Bras after winning his scholarship; as detailed below.